 Parish Council News

-Please note that the Parish Council is now responsible for all the Parish Council and Parish Plan pages on the website and for updating them (first 5 buttons on the right of this page).
-So if you have any queries on the page content please contact the Parish Clerk at firstname.lastname@example.org.
+Please note that the Parish Council is now responsible for all the pages listed under the Parish Council and for updating them.
+If you have any queries on any of the pages’ content please contact the Parish Clerk at email@example.com.

 Information on Herefordshire Council and our local Councillor, MP and MEPs are now under ‘Other Useful Stuff’

 The index on the right has quick link buttons for the various pages related to the parish council.
 Please click the page you’re looking for.

 The latest planning applications are also shown on the right.

 Information on the Coronavirus/ COVID-19 situation

 For the latest information on how COVID-19 is affecting Herefordshire Council services across the county please click here – Herefordshire Services and Covid-19.